Money can be a confusing and stressful topic.

 If you try to take out money at an ATM that isn’t operated by your bank, you’ll probably be charged a fee of around $3.
-How is it legal to pay money to get money?
+How is it legal to charge money for taking out money?
 I DON’T KNOW.

 Avoid these fees by taking out some cash from your bank when you can.
 You don’t need to carry a ton of cash on you, but it’s good to have some if you ever end up somewhere that doesn’t accept cards.

 Vancouver is already an expensive city—no need to make it even more so!

 DO: Take advantage of tools that can help you manage your money